andrfaren/Ciphers-FP-style/README.md

 # Ciphers-FP-style
 Ciphers re-written using functional programming.
+Uses streams and lambdas.